Aurem-Companies/Dental-AI-new-October-20-2025/README.md

 # DentalAI - iOS Dental Health Analysis App

-A comprehensive iOS application that uses AI-powered image analysis to help users monitor their dental health by analyzing photos of their teeth and providing personalized recommendations.
+A comprehensive iOS application that uses AI-powered image analysis to help users monitor visible changes in their teeth by analyzing photos and providing educational insights and recommendations.

+## Important Disclaimer
+DentalAI provides educational image analysis to help you monitor visible changes in photos of your teeth.
+It is **not a medical device** and does **not provide diagnosis or treatment recommendations**.
+For concerns, consult a licensed dentist.

 ## Features

 ### 🦷 Core Functionality
 - **Photo Capture**: Take photos of your teeth using the device camera with real-time quality validation
-- **AI Analysis**: Advanced computer vision algorithms and ML models analyze dental conditions
+- **AI Analysis**: Advanced computer vision algorithms and ML models analyze visual patterns
-- **Condition Detection**: Identifies cavities, gingivitis, discoloration, plaque, tartar, dead teeth, root canals, chipped teeth, misaligned teeth, and healthy conditions
+- **Pattern Detection**: Identifies visual patterns related to cavities, gingivitis, discoloration, plaque, tartar, dead teeth, root canals, chipped teeth, misaligned teeth, and healthy conditions
-- **Personalized Recommendations**: Tailored advice based on detected conditions, user age, history, and seasonal trends
+- **Educational Recommendations**: Educational insights based on detected patterns, user age, history, and seasonal trends
-- **Progress Tracking**: Monitor your dental health over time with detailed analytics and trend analysis
+- **Progress Tracking**: Monitor visible changes over time with detailed analytics and trend analysis
 - **Health Scoring**: Overall dental health score from 0-100 with confidence levels
 - **Performance Monitoring**: Built-in performance tracking and optimization
 - **User Feedback System**: Comprehensive feedback collection and analysis for continuous improvement